 PREPARING CALLPHYS.DEF It is important to set callphys.def in accordance with the option chosen for the keyword mars in namelist.input.
-For instance, for water cycle simulations (mars=1), the following settings must be changed in callphys.def: tracer, sedimentation, iceparty, water shall be T.
+For instance, for water cycle simulations (mars=1), the following settings must be changed in callphys.def: tracer, sedimentation, iceparty, water shall be T. An example file is \$MMM/SIMU/DEF/REF\ARTICLE/callphys.def.mars1.

 COMPILING It is key to recompile the LMD Martian Mesoscale Model with makemeso each time the number of transported tracers has changed, which would most often be the case if you modify mars in namelist.input.
-The right number of tracers corresponding to the mars case you are setting must be specify when answering questions to the makemeso script.
-This is done automatically of course if you use runmeso which reads the information in namelist.input.
+The right number of tracers corresponding to the mars case you are setting must be specified when answering questions to the makemeso script.
+This is of course automatically done if you use runmeso which reads the information in namelist.input.